react-native-skia/react-native-skia/README.md

 ## Supported platforms

-Only macOS is supported in the mean time, but the most implementation is cross platform.
+Only macOS and Linux (Ubuntu 18) is supported in the mean time, but the most implementation is cross platform.
 It should be easy to extend for other Skia supported platforms.

-### macOS setup instructions
+### Setup instructions

+Setup instruction is common for both macOS and Linux except at step 2, where different arguments will be used for gn configuration.

 #### Prerequisites